Tailored untruths: How personalisation challenges LLM safeguards: AI-Generated Personalised Disinformation Dataset (AI-TRAITS)

 \subsection{Post processing}

-The dataset quality is improved by a follow-up process which automatically removes non-substantive, meta-conversational boilerplate from within the generated texts (e.g., ``Here’s the article:'', ``Answer:'', ``Do you need help with anything else?'').
+The dataset quality is improved through post-processing which automatically removes non-substantive, meta-conversational boilerplate from within the generated texts (e.g., ``Here’s the article:'', ``Answer:'', ``Do you need help with anything else?'').
 This ensures that the core disinformation narrative is isolated for analysis.

-This cleaning process was developed as follows.
+This output cleaning process was developed as follows.
 Firstly, a representative sample of $113{,}712$ LLM outputs was created, stratified by model, language, and persona attributes.
 The subset was then manually inspected to identify frequent textual patterns indicative of meta-conversational boilerplate.
 Finally, these patterns were coded as regular expressions which find and delete such text from the LLM output.
-The complete list of regular expressions is provided in the supplementary material\footref{fn:github}.
+The complete list of regular expressions is provided in the supplementary material available at \url{https://github.com/GateNLP/AI_TRAITS}.